KitesForFuture/powerplant/README.md

 # powerplant

-All code necessary to build the airborne wind energy system
+All code necessary to build the airborne wind energy system described in the document https://github.com/KitesForFuture/powerplant/blob/main/tailsitterkite.pdf
+Also checkout the project website website hackaday.kitesforfuture.de and our youtube channel https://www.youtube.com/@kitesforfuture577/videos

 The system consists of the several components shown in this diagram: